0xTonadotirunt/TV-bot/webhook/README.md

-# Project Readme
+# WebHook API

 ## Overview

-This project is a Node.js application that sets up a server using the Express framework.
+This API is a Node.js application that sets up a server using the Express framework.
 It includes three main routers: `webhook.js`, `exists.js`, and `account.js`.
 The server listens on a specified port (default is 3001) and handles incoming requests related to webhooks, account existence, and account details updates.

 ## Environment Variables (Docker)